MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 Estimated time to complete these steps: **35–40 minutes**.

-## Demo: Deploy the Emergency Response app
+## Demo: Deploy and configure the Emergency Response app

-Watch how you can deploy the Emergency Response app.
+Watch how you can deploy and configure the Emergency Response app.

 <br/>